Here’s What a Financial Adviser Says You Should Get Mom on Mother’s Day

 The value of the gift had little to do with the cost and everything to do with the thought they put into it.
 It means the world to me and keeps them close to me everyday.

-Are there any special Mother’s Day traditions in your family?
+Q: Are there any special Mother’s Day traditions in your family?

-Our traditions are simple.
+A: Our traditions are simple.
 They are based solely on spending quality time together with my mother as well as my children.
 Sometimes that involves doing something with my kids in the early part of the day and then spending the afternoon with my mom, especially since she’s 87 now and doesn’t get out as much as she used to.

 The morning usually starts out with getting a beautiful card from the kids and my husband, possibly some fresh, inexpensive flowers and [a] nice breakfast of pancakes and fresh fruit.

 My kids and I really enjoy spending the day at the beach when possible (and renting me an umbrella since my skin is so fair).
-Sometimes we go to a museum or the zoo as they often have free admission for mothers on Mother’s Day.

 Since I work a lot as a business owner, just spending quiet time with my family is the greatest gift of all.

-What financial lessons did you learn from your mother?
+Q: What financial lessons did you learn from your mother?

-Since my mom was one of 15 children from Ireland, she knew what it was like to be without.
+A: Since my mom was one of 15 children from Ireland, she knew what it was like to be without.
 She also spent most of her adult life without her mother as she moved to America when she was only 18.
 It was over 10 years before she got back to see her mom.

 She taught me to work hard, always pay your bills on time (or earlier if possible) and help others less fortunate than yourself even when you think you can’t afford to.